Skip to content

 Integration Points

-Your application models integrate at the serialization and deserialization boundaries.
+Your application models integrate at the deserialization boundary.
 When processing incoming activities, you access context models to read vocabulary-specific data and then create or update your application models.

-This bidirectional flow—JSON-LD to context models to application models, and back again—is where your business logic lives.
-The toolkit handles the vocabulary translation.
-You handle the application semantics.
+The toolkit handles the vocabulary translation from JSON-LD to context models.
+You handle the application semantics—converting context model data into your domain objects, enforcing business rules, and maintaining application state.
 The separation keeps concerns cleanly divided and makes the system easier to reason about.